GB9112004/DBMS-PRATICAL/README.md

 use only single quotes.

+conditin-then and end if;
+loop-loop and end loop;

+Simplifying complex queries: Views can simplify complex queries by hiding the underlying complexity and making it easier for users to access the data they need.
+Improving data security: Views can be used to restrict access to sensitive data by only exposing a limited set of columns or rows to users.
+Providing a layer of abstraction: Views can provide a layer of abstraction between the physical database structure and the user interface, making it easier to change the underlying database structure without affecting the users.

 explicit assignmnet use :=
 comparision =(also inside select assignmnent) u can only return a value in function;